Table of Contents

 Studies have shown that this is not the case.
 You can get enough of the quality protein you need from vegan sources.
 The key is to consume a variety of plant-based foods.
-In the past, people believed to get all the proteins you need from a vegan diet; you would need to absorb all of the protein sources in one meal.
+In the past, people believed to get all the high protein vegan foods needed for your diet; you would need to absorb all of the protein sources in one meal.

 This has been determined to be false.
 Our bodies are good at storing the amino acids we consume.
 The important thing is just to keep a variety of these sources in our diet daily.

 Athletes have different nutritional needs than people who are not as active.
 Protein is vital for building muscle mass.
 For this reason, athletes do need to increase the number of proteins eaten than the average person.

 A lot of athletes are switching to a diet of vegan foods with high protein, and finding it does not hurt their performance, but in some cases, it even improves their game.
 Vegan athletes can get all the proteins they need without supplements.
 You just have to consume large quantities of plant-based protein sources.

 For vegan athletes, the average protein intake should be between .35-.87 grams of protein per pound to avoid weight loss and build healthy muscle mass.

 There are a ton of great options for plant-based protein sources.
 The following are just some of these sources that you can easily include in your daily meals, smoothies, drinks, and snacks.